espocrm/documentation/docs/administration/formula/string.md

 !!! note

-    The REPLACE parameter mush be a string.
+    The REPLACE parameter must be a string.
 Use [number\format](number.md#numberformat) function to cast an integer or a float to a string.

 ## string\split